-Every fall, I feel a sudden impulse to get organized—there’s a desire to streamline life before the madness of school and holidays takes over your world.
-Plus, there’s something weirdly satisfying about a Kondo-level closet, carefully edited coffee table, and starting the week meal prepped.
+At the start of the year, like clockwork, I feel a sudden impulse to get organized—there’s a desire to streamline everything before the madness of work and life take over once again.
+Plus, there’s something weirdly satisfying about a Kondo-level closet, a carefully edited coffee table, and starting the week meal prepped.
 But one space that often gets neglected is the one that’s purely for you: the bedroom.
 So today, we turn to a master of living intentionally, Shira Gill to not only address the question of how to keep your bedroom organized, but how to elevate the start to every day.

-An organization expert, lifestyle blogger, and newly minted author (her anticipated first book, Minimalista: Your Step-By-Step Guide to a Better Home, Wardrobe, and Life, launches November 2), Gill transforms the action of getting rid of clutter into an almost meditative act of self-care.
+An organization expert, lifestyle blogger, and author (her second book, Organized Living comes out in 2023), Gill transforms the action of getting rid of clutter into an almost meditative act of self-care.
 Seemingly endless scientific studies have found a correlation between a clean space and productivity (plus: less stress and better sleep).
 But to the Berkeley, California-based mother, it’s not just about getting rid of stuff, it’s about empowering yourself in your space.

 To give your most intimate space the dreamy, mood-lifting atmosphere it deserves, Gill graciously outlines a few easy habit shifts, as well as five things to banish from your bedroom forever (hint: don’t neglect your morning coffee mug).
 Prepare to wake up in your own personal sanctuary.

-Tip One: Don’t Put It Down; Put It Away
+Tip #1: Don’t Put It Down; Put It Away

 I think of clutter simply as delayed action or decision-making.
 If you have a pile of clean laundry on a chair in your bedroom, it just means you haven’t yet folded it or put it away.
 If you have a massive stack of dust-covered books on the floor, it just means you forgot to put them back on the bookshelf in the living room.
 Start noticing when you walk into your home if you dump things on any available surface.
 Do you empty your bag or pockets?
 Do you toss and run?
 Awareness of your current habits is always the first step.